Hostaway/wordpress-plugin/README.md

   - `Google Maps API key` enables using Google Map on the Search and Listing pages.
 Get [Google Maps API Key](https://developers.google.com/maps/documentation/javascript/get-api-key).
   - `Google recaptcha public key` and `Google recaptcha private key` are needed to enable recaptcha protection from automated spam.
 Get [reCAPTCHA API key pair](https://developers.google.com/recaptcha/intro).
   - `Debug mode` helps debug by disabling internal page caching.
 To turn debugging set to `1`.
 Once you are happy with results, please remember to set it to `0` for snappier page loads.
-  - `Clear cache` momentarily clears internal page caches.
+  - `Clear cache` momentarily clears internal page and Hostaway API response caches.
+Currently any Hostaway API response is being cached for 5 mins.
   - If you want to adjust CSS for your theme please go to `Settings->Hostaway->Custom CSS` and paste your styles there.

 Now after plugin activation and configuration is done, following new pages in `Pages -> All pages` should be operational: